How to Prepare and Show Up Like a Top Candidate

 Being punctual is crucial to professionalism and respect for the interviewer’s time.

-Lateness can also indicate a need for more planning and organization and a non-mastery of prioritizing crucial tasks.
+Lateness can also indicate a need for more planning and organization, and a lack of mastery in prioritizing crucial tasks.

 Dress inappropriately

-The dress code can vary depending on the company culture and the role you are applying for, but it’s always best to err on the side of dressing professionally.
+The dress code can vary depending on the company culture and the role you are applying for, but it’s always best to dress professionally.

 Inappropriate clothing can make a wrong first impression and can also be distracting to the interviewer.